Jacksonville Startup Attorneys & Lawyers

 A drag along right, drag along provision, or bring along right, is a right that gives majority investors the ability to sell a company to a third-party without consent from minority shareholders.
 This helps protect the majority and eliminate the minority.
 However, minority shareholders still receive an equal sales price, terms, and conditions as the majority.
 In a sale, the drag along agrees to sell the entirety of the stock they own.
 In a structured merger, the minority shareholder agrees to vote in favor of the merger.

 Drag along rights are often written in a term sheet, which outlines the terms by which a venture capitalist or investor makes an investment in a company.
 In addition to investors, a drag along right can also be included in an option agreement so that the option holder has to go along with the drag along.
-In most cases, stock option agreements should outline this provision, as well as a waiver of
+In

 - 5 min read